-Today, nearly all vehicles from all brands are equipped with some type of crash avoidance or mitigation system.
+Today, nearly all new vehicles from all brands are equipped with some type of crash avoidance or mitigation system.
 Many of these systems even come standard on base level cars, though buyers often have to pay a premium for features like 360° surround view.
 Some of the most popular and effective car safety features available today include:

 Lane-Keep Assist: Lane-keep assist makes small adjustments to ensure the car stays in the correct lane.
 Some cars make a noise or emit a light on the dash to alert the driver of system activation, whereas other vehicles make minor adjustments to the car’s orientation without warning.

-Lane-Departure Warning: Unlike lane-keep assist, lane-departure warning does not make minor adjustments.
+Lane-Departure Warning: Unlike lane-keep assist, lane-departure warning systems do not make minor adjustments.
 Cars equipped with this system will only make a noise or emit a light on the dash to alert the driver to steer the car within the lane.